Kansas Military and Veterans Benefits

 Learn more about Kansas Military and Veteran License Plates

-Purple Heart Plate Kansas Combat Wounded Purple Heart License Plate: Kansas residents who received the Purple Heart are eligible for the Kansas Purple Heart license plate.
+Kansas Combat Wounded Purple Heart License Plate: Kansas residents awarded the Purple Heart Purple Heart Plate are eligible for the Kansas Purple Heart license plate.
 In addition, nonresident Service members who are stationed in Kansas are also eligible.

-Purple Heart recipients have the option to have no more than two of the following decals displayed on their license plate:
+Purple Heart recipients have the option to have two of the following decals displayed on their license plate:

 • Silver Star